 At Olive, we’ve already seen the workforce landscape fundamentally changing, because AI and automation are being used to supplement the work that our human employees don’t have time to get to.
 We call it “Shiftwork” because it’s the trajectory through which our jobs as human employees will evolve over time.

 For the healthcare companies we’ve partnered with to deploy AI, we’ve already seen the landscape really start to change and human jobs begin shifting, as well.
-As their digital workforce starts to take over all of the robotic administrative work, it’s giving their humans the chance to handle tasks that require more of a human touch – like higher value claims and Quality Assurance, to name a few.
+As their AI workforce starts to take over all of the robotic administrative work, it’s giving their humans the chance to handle tasks that require more of a human touch – like higher value claims and Quality Assurance, to name a few.

 An ongoing conversation about the ethical implementation of AI stems from the fear and trepidation about whether or not AI will take human jobs.
 But that’s not what AI should be doing at all – AI is automating the most robotic tasks bogging down our most inundated industries, so humans can focus on more meaningful, human-centric initiatives such as patient care.
 For example, in Healthcare today, workers spend more time in front of screens than they do in front of patients, a real problem that AI can effectively solve.

-“In the future, entire companies will be created with the intention of being staffed by a digital workforce.
+“In the future, entire companies will be created with the intention of being staffed by an AI workforce.
 It will allow lots of new technology to emerge because the creation of new services and technology companies will be more accessible to more people, increasing entrepreneurship and expediting innovation.
 And Shiftwork means more than just new job opportunities and new tech companies, but possibly entirely new industries themselves.” – Lane

 Another hot topic surrounding the ethics of AI is centered around governance.
 When healthcare organizations begin implementing AI, there are many things they must consider from how it will be used to how it will be managed.
 Which processes are the best candidates for automation?
 What security measures will be in place to maintain patient confidentiality?